Phytopoetics-Literary-Ecology-and-Floral-Poetry-luxiders-magazine

 WHAT IS LITERARY ECOLOGY?

 The relationship between human and non-human forms of living is not simple.
-Human beings are tightly interlinked with the natural world that tries their best to survive in the midst of an anthropogenic environment.
+Human beings are tightly interlinked with the natural world that tries its best to survive in the midst of an anthropogenic environment.
 Scientists refer to the Anthropocene to underline an environmental change caused by people.
 Environmental deterioration and an increasing recognition of ecological matters led to the emergence of the environmental movement in the 1960s and 1970s that played a crucial role in the development of Ecocriticism as an academic field.

 Cheryll Glotfelty and Harold Fromm characterized the work of ecocriticism as follows: “Just as feminist criticism examines language and literature from a gender-conscious perspective, and Marxist criticism brings an awareness of modes of production and economic class to its reading of texts, ecocriticism takes an earth-centered approach to literary studies” (Glotfelty & Fromm, 1996, xviii).